Freekers/docker-domoticz/README.md

+# DEPRECATION WARNING: This repository is UNMAINTAINED.
+### I am no longer using Domoticz since I have moved to Home Assistant.

 # freekers/docker-domoticz

 This is a fork of linuxserver/docker-domoticz with personal customizations: ffmpeg, sshpass and iputils-ping have been added, as well as the python package 'paramiko', to support RTSP streams, “keyboard-interactive” password authentication for use with the iDetect presence detection plugin and iputils-ping for custom watchdog scripts.